Skip to content

 Done criteria:

-- A short section in a per-question findings doc
+• A short section in a per-question findings doc docs/research/s2c-self-experiment/Q1-decode.md with:

 If Q1 reveals the classification: proceed to Q3 with a known starting point.
 If Q1 decodes cleanly but the classification is ambiguous: go to Q2 in parallel — getting the server side may disambiguate.
 If Q1 refuses to parse: something is wrong with either our byte isolation or our understanding of the framing.
 Halt and investigate; do not guess.

 Why it matters: if utun4 carries plaintext, we can capture the real server responses the iPhone sends over a live session and feed those straight into Q3's listener replies.
-That is the gold standard and it does not require any friend.
-If utun4 is TLS-encrypted, we need Q5 (post-TLS hook) to get plaintext — a more invasive but still self-contained fallback.
+That is the gold standard, fully self-contained on havoc.
+If utun4 is TLS-encrypted, Q5 (post-TLS hook) becomes the fallback — still self-contained, but more invasive.

 How to answer (empirical, no guessing):